Goby Toothbrush Reviews

 |Philips Sonicare 2 Series||$50||No||2-color battery indicator, up to 31,000 brush strokes per minute, 2-min smart timer, easy-start feature|

-First, it appears that price doesn’t make much of a difference, as long as you stay at $10 or above.
-According to the National Magazine for Dental Hygiene Professionals article cited earlier, “Several clinical studies demonstrated that some of the most affordable power brushes - those in about the $10 range - perform as well as or better than the expensive brushes in removing plaque.”
+Thee price doesn’t make much of a difference, as long as you stay at $10 or above.
+According to the National Magazine for Dental Hygiene Professionals, “Several clinical studies demonstrated that some of the most affordable power brushes - those in about the $10 range - perform as well as or better than the expensive brushes in removing plaque.”

 They go on to emphasize: “While the highest priced power brushes often utilize advanced oscillating and ultrasonic features, new research demonstrates that the oscillating and translating brush head design of a lower cost battery power brush can be equally or more effective in combating plaque.”